Code-Institute-Submissions/Eco-Print/README.md

 All pages have been tested across all screen sizes for a responsive experience and web pages have been Styled accordingly.
 During this time i realised i made some silly mistakes mainly with sizing and had to go back through and change some size values to work correctly.
+I did this using W3C validator for HTML and Jigsaw Validator for CSS.

 ### -Validator Testing-